kwlwman2/Plot_Stock_Price/README.md

-How Plot Your Stock Price
+How to Plot Your Stock Price
 =========================

 To plot stock price